LEFapps/mani-pona/README.md

 Loreco is an implementation of the "Sustainable Money System".
 This repository contains a centralized implementation, although the ledgers are designed with a potential decentralized implementation and migration in mind.

 Loreco is __not__ a blockchain-based currency.
 Although it uses cryptographic functions to ensure data integrity, its ledger design is completely different from the blockchain approach.
+Unlike blockchain-based currencies, Loreco is centralized, at least in its current iteration.
+Ledger data is saved in a database (DynamoDb), instead of an autonomous peer-to-peer network.
+The ledgers are not made public.
+Auditing/analysing of transactions can only be done by persons with access to the database.
+Loreco does not allow for forked paths, like some blockchain implementations.
+Each transaction takes place consecutively.
+For more on this see #a-note-on-blockchains later in this chapter.
+Loreco does not ensure pseudo-anonymity and therefore does not fully match Jan Lansky's description of cryptocurrencies.
+Therefore, SuMSy/mani can not be designated as a cryptocurrency.

 The core concepts to understand this project are __forward signing__ and __trust validation__.
 So, an appropriate term would be __forward signing ledger__.

 ### Forward Signing